Posted on

 negative and positive thoughts

-Human beings in general are very good at getting caught in negative thought processes.
+Human beings, in general, are very good at getting caught in negative thought processes.

 This exercise is designed to make you conscious of your negative and positive thoughts.
 Do your negative thoughts outweigh your positive thoughts?
 If so, don’t worry.
 You’re not alone.
 Most people have more negative thoughts than positive thoughts.
 There’s a reason for this: Negative thinking has survival value.